Newest Driver: HoloAudio Drivers – Win/10/11 – v5.57.0_2023-02-22 (driver for both Gen2.0 and Gen2.1USB + DFU 5.57 tool

 Kitsune’s 99.99% Pure Silver O-Type Precision Tuned Transformer (exclusive to Kitsune Hifi) Notice in photo that the bottom transformer is a 240V Australian model. (two 120V pri)

-HOLO Audio is the world’s first to support DSD natively on R2R DAC, so far the only one.
+Holo Audio is the world’s first to support DSD natively on Resistor Ladder DAC, so far the only one.
 This is not the DSD converted to PCM before digital-analog converter, but directly by the discrete components of the DSD digital to analog converter.
 Supported currently on MAC (DOP)and Linux (DOP), and Windows/PC (Direct Native and DOP).
+Please note, the word ‘R2R’ is the name of a kind of architecture of resistor ladders.
+This architecture requires less resistors yet still is capable to deliver more than acceptable performance.
+Most DACs in the industry use this architecture.
+The DSD module of Spring does not use R2R architecture for the DSD, more specifically it uses a very specific architecture which is optimized to perform DSD to analog.
+So to be entirely accurate the DSD part of Spring is using resistor ladders, not R2R..

 Spring’s input and output interface: